BenjiTrapp/golden-snitch/README.md

 <img src="static/golden-snitch-tag.png">
 </p>

-This tool can be used for good or bad things and comes with two use cases:
+This tool can be used for good or bad things and comes with two use cases dedicated to two of the four houses of Hogwarts:

 ### Gryffindor
 <img height="200" align="left" src="static/gryffindor-logo.png" >